 - While most customers have written good reviews, the outcome of the product and printing quality is beyond your control, so there’s bound to be mishaps.
 To minimize these occasions, it might be best to order and check the items yourself first, before allowing customers to purchase them.

 #2 – Zazzle Maker Platform

-Joining the trend of artisan platforms, Zazzle has recently launched a new avenue for craftsman to sell high quality customizable products to the online market.
+Joining the trend of artisan platforms, Zazzle has recently launched a new avenue for a craftsman to sell high-quality customizable products to the online market.
 You would apply online and wait for the team to approve of your listing.

 How Much Can You Make?

 Made-to-order products are usually priced anywhere between $20+ to $100+ depending on how much you value the production of the craft.
 Makers will get paid every 15 days via check, after deducting Zazzle’s commissions.

 - Just like the designers, there are no fees whatsoever to use the Zazzle’s Maker Platform.
 Moreover, you get the privilege to access lower shipping costs, free tracking and automatic notification for customers when they order from you.
 Your store and products will also get featured in unique placements and promotional emails if your marketing content is appealing.

 - As interesting as it may be, the platform for makers is currently under beta-testing so it’s best not to depend on the marketplace entirely for business because we don’t really know how long it would last.
 That’s another reason why I feel artisans should also have their own websites to have better control over marketing their products online via search engines and social media.